puranikvinit/newlib-coding-challenge/README.md

 - For writing bytes into the memory when the address is not word-aligned, I have directly written the logic to store the byte directly rather than calling the `memset_mod` function, to save some static code space.

 ## Performance Comparisons

+A basic functional test has been run on the spike RISC-V instruction set simulator, along with measuring the clock cycles for each version of the memset function.
+Following are the results:

 ![For memory accesses to word-aligned locations](assets/aligned_mem_graph.png)